yasnazariel/kiichain-docs/learn/kiichain/vision-of-kiichain.md

 ### Why KII?

 While the cryptocurrency space is saturated with a myriad of options, Kii Global distinguishes itself through its profound commitment to societal betterment.
-Beyond the technical marvels and financial prospects, KiiChain’s ethos is rooted in fostering an accessible, and inclusive financial landscape, especially for the Latino community.&#x20;
+Beyond the technical marvels and financial prospects, KiiChain's ethos is rooted in fostering an accessible, and inclusive financial landscape, especially for the Latino community.&#x20;

 Currently, 50% of citizens in developing countries are unbanked, or underbanked.
 The main reason: their income isn’t sufficient enough to pay for the monthly costs associated with traditional financial services.
 As a result, these users, and many small businesses associated, lack access to basic financial services and credit lines.&#x20;